If you are looking for adorable name for your son, check out this swoon worthy list of 49 best and cute boy names.

 Ashwin

-Ashwin, a name with Anglo-Saxon and Sanskrit roots, translates to “ash tree friend” in English and is tied to the Hindu Ashvins, twin gods of sunrise and sunset.
+A name of Anglo-Saxon and Sanskrit origin, Ashwin means “ash tree friend” in English and is also associated with the Hindu Ashvins, a set of twin gods who represented the sunrise and sunset.

 Sonny